-Best pod coffee machines – the top espresso makers for your caffeine fix
+Best pod coffee machine – the top capsule espresso makers

 Ideal Home’s rating: 3 out of 5 stars

-2. Eclipse automatic pod coffee machine by Nescafe Dolce Gusto – best for versatility
+8. Nescafe Dolce Gusto Eclipse – best pod coffee machine for versatility

 What do you do when everyone in the house likes a different beverage but you’re still a coffee purist?
 The answer is the exhaustive Dolce Gusto system.
 Specifically, one of its design-led coffee machines, the easy to use, feature-packed Eclipse.

 Designed in a stylish loop that opens at the touch of a button, it manages to squeeze in a generous one-litre water tank.
 Its moveable cup platform is unencumbered by the rest of the machine, so it’ll accommodate everything from a dainty teacup to a mug.

 Its auto-off is five minutes and the only niggle is that the loop doesn’t close itself automatically after use.
 While it’ll brew tea and hot chocolate, coffee is the machine’s speciality.
 With 15 bar pump pressure, there’s an option to position the cup platform just below the spout for espresso.

 A touch-control slider dictates how much water is dispensed from the coffee machine, with the option of XL for longer drinks.

 The choice of hot or cold allows you make a chilled cappuccino as easily as a warm one.
 During testing, the Eclipse coffee machine heated up quickly, in around 30 seconds.
 It made faultless, consistent coffee, although its milk pods tasted overly sweet.